-Covers all fees to attend a virtual class!
+Covers all fees to attend class!

 The 8-hour class is typically attended in person.
 To view In-Person class schedules, click here.
 Students may be allowed to attend virtually by obtaining a one-time waiver.
-Typical reasons for a waiver may be: out of state, no transportation available, a medical reason and etc. Please call our office (during office hours) to discuss attending a virtual class.
+Typical reasons for a waiver may be: out of state, no transportation available, no gas, no childcare, a medical reason and etc. Please call our office (during office hours) to discuss attending a virtual class.
 To view available virtual class dates, click here.

 No!
 Yea!
 Our Traffic Survival School (TSS) class is set up for group work.
 Participation is key to successfully completing the 8-hour course.

 Since MVD updated its website (AZMVDNow), you are no longer required to bring your MVD letter or 39-month Motor Vehicle Record (MVR) with you to class, as long as we find you in the system.
 If you are unsure about being required to attend TSS, for $3, you may download your MVR at AZMVDNow .
 You may also contact MVD at 602-255-0072.
 Note: If you are not in the system, the instructor must turn you away.

 Traffic survival school (TSS) is designed to reach individuals who have exhibited a disregard for traffic laws and the safety of others.
 MVD believes mandating violators to attend school will improve motorists' attitudes towards safe driving.
 TSS is required by MVD and must be attended within 60 days of the “Date Action Begins” found on the Traffic Survival School letter you received or your license will be suspended.